 English is taught in classes which are broadly streamed and involves working as a whole class, in small groups and independently.
 The small class sizes allow for much individual teacher attention.
 A broad range of resources is used including written material, pictures, photographs, DVD recordings, CDs, the internet and the beautiful and inspiring environment of Hanford.
 Theatre trips, school plays, the library and opportunities to write for a wider audience all contribute to the English curriculum, and flexibility and responding to the moment are seen as integral elements of a successful lesson; nothing is ever set in stone.

 Throughout the year girls have plenty of opportunities to act, either in their form play, The Nativity or The Summer Play on Parents Day.
 Theatre trips take place on a regular basis to the local venues such as The Octagon Yeovil, Salisbury Playhouse and The Lighthouse, Poole.
-One of the highlights of the year must the performance by The Young Shakespeare Company in the Hall where they take the girls through step by step a play explaining the language, motivation and meaning of various scenes.
+One of the highlights of the year must the performance by The Young Shakespeare Company in the Hall where they take the girls step by step through the play explaining the language, motivation and meaning of various scenes.

 Hanford organised a week long Literary Festival in the summer of 2017.
 During the course of the week 14 authors hosted a staggering 27 talks and events.
 Highlights included one of our old girls, Santa Montefiore, returning to inspire a new generation of Hanford girls to write.
 Other highlights were Joanna Trollope sharing her passion for Jane Austen, Piers Torday talking about animals past, present and imaginary and Natasha Solomons explaining how the Dorset landscape can influence a writer.
 Damien Lewis brought a different, more gritty dynamic towards the end of the week, demonstrating how real and powerful events can be turned into dramatic fiction.
 Our closing speaker was the incomparable Philip Reeve who entertained with readings from his latest ‘Railhead’ series.
 Thanks also go to Olivia Tuffin, Maria Farrer, Emily Hennessey, David Solomons, Rebecca Westcott, Linda Coggin, Julia Golding, Adrian Boote and Lucy Bentley.